BrightspaceUILabs/carded-table/README.md

  ## Properties & Info

  ### `d2l-labs-carded-table`
 - `default-columns`: Automatically adds `grid-template-column` to the header and card elements, based on the number of headings.
-Defaults to `1fr` for each column.
+Defaults to `1fr` width for each column.
   - e.g., in the demo above,  `grid-template-columns: repeat(2, 1fr)` would be added.

  - For custom column sizes, add your own `grid-template-column` to both the `d2l-labs-carded-table-header` and `d2l-labs-carded-table-card` elements.